Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. The landfill is not designed to handle traffic from the general public.
 All garbage is unloaded from the transfer trailers directly into the active landfill refuse area.
 All landfill access is designed for heavy equipment and semi-trucks.

-The county operates a rural collection system for general residential household garbage.
+Kootenai County operates a rural collection system for general residential household garbage.
 There are 12 different locations throughout the county which have refuse containers for the use and convenience of our rural residents.
 For limitations on what is accepted at these rural sites, please refer to the Rural Collection page.
 The rural sites are NOT for disposal of any commercial waste.

 The annual solid waste fee supports the operations of the entire department.
 This includes the landfill, two full-service transfer stations, and 12 rural residential collection sites.

 The intent of the residential solid waste fee is for normal household waste, created by day to day residential living.
-The fee is based on a residential lifestyle that creates normal waste not to exceed ninety-six (96) gallons cans per week per household.
+The fee is based on a residential lifestyle that creates normal waste not to exceed ninety-six (96) gallons per week per household.

 The following are examples of waste not covered under the residential solid waste fee: